ltfschoen/RustTest/RUST_BOOK_NOTES.md

 * **Ownership**

     * About
-        * Rust memory is managed through an **ownership** system with a set of rules the compiler checks at compile time
+        * Rust memory is managed through an **ownership** (discipline of **pointer** management) system with a set of rules the compiler checks at compile time
+        * Rust does not allow manual memory management (manually allocation and deallocation of memory)
     * Pros:
         * Allows Rust to make memory safety guarantees without need for garbage collector
         * No run time costs incurred for any ownership features